ELSady/Classification---Credit-Risk-Analysis/README.md

 * Customers Loan Intent baed on their home ownership, we can see majority of customers taking a loan are either rent or mortgage their house, whilst noly a handful of them own the house and very few in other's category.
 Rent-home ownership customer they mostly taking a lona for medical and education purposes, whiloe mortgage-homeownership customers mostly for education and debt consolidation purpose, for customers owning their house majority take loans for venture.
 * For loan grade based on customers home ownership, rent-homeownership mostly take the B and A grade, mortgage-homeownership mostly take the A grade, customers owning their house are also mostly A grade aswell.

+`Loan Status` Feature
+Loan status refers to a default condition of a given customers.
+Default is the failure to make required interest or principal repayments on a debt, whether that debt is a loan or a security.

+* We can already see that 22% percent of customers are defaulting from their payment obligation.
+May want to take deep dive look of this, and determine which segment of customers will likely default from their payment obligation.
+* It is clearly seen, customers who are defaulting are ones who have higher loan amount, loan interest and loan percentage in respect to their yearly income cmopared to non defautl ones.
+Especially the latter one with an oustanding 20% of incomme cmopared to 10% of non-default counterpart.
+Now, in normal circumstances this wuold not be a problem, however, should this be a major factor of customer defaulting then it needs to be something of concern.
+* Bank should look out more closely on customers who take would loans either for medical and debtconsolidation purposes as these categories are the ones defaulting the most.
+At the same time, should also look out of customers with a lower tier grade loans, as the plot suggests, defaulting customers are ones who took the lower grades loan grades (5th, 4th and 3rd tier).

+### Supervised Classification Model